If you are a brand-registered seller, then you can access the Amazon Brand Analytics tool from your seller central account.

 - Keywords that potential Amazon customers search for

-- Customers shopping behavior
+- Customers shopping behavior and their purchasing patterns.

-- Most-clicked ASINs for a specific search term
+- Most-clicked ASINs for a specific search term.

-- Estimation of total clicks as well as conversions for every keyword
+- Estimation of total clicks as well as conversions for every keyword.

 With these insights, you can make smart decisions and further, execute real improvements on a day-to-day basis.